zilaei/jupyter-workflow/README.md

 ### 5 Run the Notebook

 #### 5.1 VS Code
-Open and run the notebook in VS code.
+Open notebook project in VS code.

+Select your previously created virtual environemnt by pressing button "Select Kernel" (top right corner).

+Press the "Run All" button to run all the cells.

 Information about how to use Jupyter in VS code can be found at [Jupyter Notebooks in VS Code](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).

 #### 5.2 Jupyter
 Optionally you could run the notebook in Jupyter: